 This approach is essential to the modern, 21^{st} century HR practitioner, who is increasingly central to most organizations' effectiveness.
 Today, organizations compete on three criteria: (1) ideas, (2) speed, and (3) talent, with talent being the lynchpin of the three.
 Talent gives rise to innovative ideas, and talent executes those ideas rapidly, enabling an organization to reach the market faster than its competitors.
+The principles also hold in the public and non-profit sectors.
 Hence, a strategic approach to Human Resources can enable a business and its employees to thrive and grow.